What Is IEC 61508? Plus Safety Integrity Level Basics

 Parts 1–3 contain the requirements of the standard.
 The rest spell out the guidelines and provide examples for development.

 IEC 61508 Certification for Tools

-IEC 61508 certification for development tools is optional.
-But it does provide peace of mind.
-And it makes tool qualification easier.
+The certification for development tools is optional.
+Although, it does provide peace of mind, and it makes tool qualification easier.

-Ideally, all tools used in safety-critical product development would be certified against IEC 61508.
+Ideally, all tools used in safety-critical product development would be certified against the safety standard.
 You should look for tools, like Helix QAC, that have been certified by an independent organization such as SGS-TÜV Saar, for use in the development of safety-critical systems.

 Related Functional Safety Standards